- Beautifully designed

 Interval Workouts: Challenge yourself to hit personalized targets in structured interval training workouts.
-These workouts are pretty tough and offer more HIIT-style training.
+These full body workouts are pretty tough and offer more HIIT-style training.
 Ergatta also offers a range of games that you can play, including Pulse and the popular Meteor game.

 Race Workouts: Compete in races against others in the Ergatta community.
 For me, the race workouts are the most fun.
 Here you can race against your previous times or other Ergatta rowers.
 What’s really cool is that Ergatta will match you with users of similar ability so your races won’t ever be too easy or too difficult.

 The on-screen graphics are great too as you can see your fellow racers.
 I found this gives a nice motivational boost.
 Think Mario Kart without the shells.
 At the moment you can only race against other racers’ past times but it does feel like it’s live.

 It would be nice to have actual live sessions or even be able to select your friends to race against and hold your own live race events.
 But don’t worry as we have confirmation from Ergatta that these are all things they are working on bringing out in the future.

 Open Row: Self-led, more relaxed rows with distance or time goals.
 This allows you to set a specific distance or time and just row at your leisure.